Grandmaster (chess): Early tournament use

-The first official use of the term seems to be in the Ostend tournament of 1907.
-The tournament was divided into two sections: the Championship Tournament and the Masters' Tournament.
+The Ostend tournament of 1907 was divided into two sections: the Championship Tournament and the Masters' Tournament.
 The Championship section was for players who had previously won an international tournament.
 Siegbert Tarrasch won the Championship section, over Carl Schlechter, Dawid Janowski, Frank Marshall, Amos Burn, and Mikhail Chigorin.
 These players were described as grandmasters for the purposes of the tournament.

 The San Sebastián 1912 tournament won by Akiba Rubinstein was a designated grandmaster event.
 Rubinstein won with 12½ points out of 19.
 Tied for second with 12 points were Aron Nimzowitsch and Rudolf Spielmann.

 By some accounts, in the St. Petersburg 1914 chess tournament, the title Grandmaster was formally conferred by Russian Tsar Nicholas II, who had partially funded the tournament.
 The Tsar reportedly awarded the title to the five finalists: Emanuel Lasker, José Raúl Capablanca, Alexander Alekhine, Siegbert Tarrasch, and Frank Marshall.
 Chess historian Edward Winter has questioned this, stating that the earliest known sources that support this story are an article by Robert Lewis Taylor in the June 15, 1940, issue of The New Yorker and Marshall's autobiography My 50 Years of Chess (1942).

 Informal and Soviet usage before 1950

 Before 1950, the term grandmaster was sometimes informally applied to world class players.
 The Fédération Internationale des Échecs (FIDE, or International Chess Federation) was formed in Paris in 1924, but at that time did not award formal titles.

-In 1927, the Soviet Union's Chess Federation established the title of Grandmaster of the Soviet Union, for their own players, since at that time Soviets were not competing outside their own country.
+In 1927, the Soviet Union's Chess Federation established the title of Grandmaster of the Soviet Union, in the form of the German loan word "Großmeister".
+At the time Soviet players were not competing outside their own country.
 This title was abolished in 1931, after having been awarded to Boris Verlinsky, who won the 1929 Soviet Championship.
 The title was brought back in 1935, and awarded to Mikhail Botvinnik, who thus became the first "official" Grandmaster of the USSR.
 Verlinsky did not get his title back.